 THE JUST-ABOUT COMPLETE, BEGINNERS GUIDE ON:

-SUGGESTED RECIPES FOR ANY STALLHOLDER WISHING TO PARTAKE IN WILD&SLOW
+(UNTIL NOVEMBER WITH SUGGESTED RECIPES FOR ANY STALLHOLDER WISHING TO PARTAKE IN WILD&SLOW)

 There are a number of different types of Wild Garlic growing in Ireland but Wild Garlic Ramsoms are the most widespread and most frequently mentioned in traditional food culture.

 “Creamh is identified as one of three species of Wild Garlic native to Ireland and mentioned amongst edible herbs used as a condiment or relish for food in the Life of St Kevin and the Brehon Laws”

 (1) Both the leaves and flowers have a robust garlic flavour.